-Sustained reduction in perpetrators assessed by multi-agencies as posing a risk of murder or serious harm.
-MARAC data shows that Drive helped to reduce high-risk perpetration, including serial and repeat perpetrators, especially post-intervention, and this was sustained for a year after the case was closed.
+Marac data shows us that Drive helped to reduce high risk perpetration, including serial and repeat perpetrators, especially post-intervention, and this was sustained for a year after the case was closed.

-Police data for Year 2 of the pilot showed perpetration of DVA (domestic violence and abuse) offending had reduced by 30% for Drive service users recorded in the 6 months after the intervention compared to 6 months before.
+Police data showed perpetration of DVA (domestic violence and abuse) offending had reduced by 30% for Drive service users recorded in the 6 months after intervention compared to 6 months before.

-Impact on wider offending behaviour.
-High-harm perpetrators of domestic abuse were shown to be prolific offenders more generally and Drive was found to have a positive impact on both their domestic abuse and their other offending behaviour.
+High-harm perpetrators of domestic abuse were shown to be prolific more generally and Drive was shown to have a positive effect on both their domestic abuse and other offending behaviour.

 The Mayor’s Office of Policing and Crime (MOPAC) conducted an in-depth two-year evaluation of Drive, finding the intervention is replicable.
 It continues to achieve results echoing those in the pilot study; a reduction in risk to victims through reducing abusive and controlling behaviours in Drive service users.